-Body Duties and responsibilities Periodicity of meetings Board of Directors In the framework of article 249 bis of the Capital Companies Law: Ultimate responsibility on the risk management and internal control of the entity.
+r Board of Directors In the framework of article 249 bis of the Capital Companies Law: Ultimate responsibility on the risk management and internal control of the entity.
 Establishing the lines to follow in Internal control policy and the risk management parameters.
 The supervision of the effective operation of the committees that it has constituted and of the actions of the delegated bodies and of the executives that it has designated.
-Minimum 6 annually Audit and Control Committee The Board of Directors has appointed its own Audit and Control Committee.
-Among other duties, it is in charge of supervising the efficiency of the Internal Control, the Internal Audit and the Risk Management systems.
-Likewise, it is responsible for supervising the compliance with the regulation on ICSFI.
+Minimum 6 annually Advisory commit ttees of the Board Audit and Control Committee The Board of Directors has appointed from among its members an Audit and Control Committee which, among other functions, is in charge of supervising the effectiveness of Internal Control, Internal Audit and Risk Management systems.
+Likewise, it is responsible for supervising compliance with the regulations regarding the Internal Control System of Financial Information (SCIIF).
+Minimum 6 annually Risk Committee The Board of Directors has appointed from among its members a Risk Committee that, among other functions, is in charge of the policies and general principles of assumption and management of risks, which will identify the types of risk that the Company faces, the information and internal control systems that will be used to control and manage the aforementioned risks, as well as the measures envisaged to mitigate the impact of the identified risks, should they materialise.
 Minimum 6 annually Appointments and Remuneration Committee The Board of Directors has appointed its own Appointments and Remuneration Committee in charge, mainly, among other duties, to bring before the Board proposals in the appointment of directors and to propose the Board the remuneration of the directors and the general directors or those who develop top management duties.
 Also, it is in charge of managing the fit and proper requirements of all persons who effectively run the company or are responsible for other key functions.
-Ad-hoc Management Committee General management of the entity and the compliance with the business goals set by the Board of Directors.
+Ad-hoc Steering commit tees Management Committee General management of the entity and the compliance with the business goals set by the Board of Directors.
 In this sense, it is responsible for the design and implementation of the risk management and the internal control systems.
 Some of its duties have been delegated to the Investments Committee, Global Risk Committee, Operations Committee and Product Committee.
 At least fortnightly Investments Committee General management of investments and in charge of monitoring and controlling the evolution of the entity's investments and their associated risks.
 At least monthly Global Risk Committee Global risks management and their effect on solvency and capital, as well as monitoring and controlling the risk profile and the risk management policies.
-At least monthly Operations Committee Taking the strategy forward, by monitoring the planning and reaching the goals sets; guaranteeing control and proper allocation of resources; controlling quality levels; and promoting the efficiency of the operations.
-At least monthly Product Committee It is in charge of the technical approval of new products and submitting it to the Management Committee for its final approval, ensuring their proper marketing.
-At least monthly Oversight Body of the RIC The Board of Directors has appointed an Oversight Body of the Internal Code of Conduct (ICC), which ensures the ICC is properly applied.
-Monthly organisational and fictional structure, by developing and providing resources to the organisational units in charge to carry out the different key functions established by Solvency II (Risk management, actuarial, regulation compliance and internal audit functions).
+At least monthly Transformation and Service Committee Promote the effective deployment of transformation projects in VidaCaixa's strategy and monitor compliance of service levels with customers and distribution channels.
+At least monthly Product and Distribution Committee It is in charge of the technical approval of new products and campaigns, controlling their associated risks, interests, objectives from the perspective of transparency and customer protection.
+At least monthly Efficiency Committee It is in charge of controlling and monitoring budget planning, promoting and monitoring the improvement in efficiency.
+At least monthly Talent Committee Its main objective is to gain an understanding, analyse and make decisions with a unified criterion, on the key aspects of talent management and development in order to guarantee meritocracy, transparency and diversity.
+At least monthly units in charge to carry out the different key functions established by Solvency II (Risk management, actuarial, regulation compliance and internal audit functions).